andrew1620/chat-client/README.md

 This is a simple chat-app.
 Here you can add room and communicate in it.
-The project was created with React, Redux, socket.IO
+The project was created with React, Redux, socket.IO You can find a schematic diagram in the folder "Scheme"

 ## Available Scripts